Logistic Regression: Overview and Applications

 Interpreting Results

 Understanding logistic regression results means examining coefficients, odds ratios, and feature importance.
 The model's decision boundary separates instances based on predicted probabilities.
-For instance, a recent model achieved 73.03% accuracy on the test dataset.
+For example, a recent model achieved 73.03% accuracy on the test dataset.
 It also had an AUC of 0.80 for the ROC curve, showing moderate predictive ability.

 Advantages and Limitations of Logistic Regression